openid/openid4vp_ble/main.md

 * info: “SKWallet” (encoded as ASCII string)
 * L: 32 octets

-For encryption AES-256-GCM (192) or ChaCha20 (GCM: Galois Counter Mode) as defined in NIST SP 800-38D MUST be used.
+For encryption AES-256-GCM (192) /ChaCha20 (GCM: Galois Counter Mode) as defined in NIST SP 800-38D MUST be used.

 ToDo: Can we do ChaCha20?
 Rather than AES 256 GCM?
 The fact that ChaCha20 is more streaming.